 Since 2008, we have had a process that ensures that we do not make investments in companies that violate international principles such as human rights, labour rights and environmental conventions.
 Danske Bank Group has also endorsed the UN’s Principles for Responsible Investment.

 Screening investment portfolios

 Danske Bank screens its investment portfolios according to a number of internationally recognised standards and guidelines for human rights, arms, working conditions, the environment and anti-corruption.
-The screening is performed by Ethix SRI Advisors, which is an independent, specialised SRI consultant.
+The screening is performed by Ethix SRI Advisors, which is an independent consultancy that specialises in socially responsible investing.

 If a company violates our guidelines, we initiate a dialogue with its management to find out whether they plan to change the company’s behaviour.
 The dialogue determines whether we sell or retain the investment.
 Twice a year we publish a list of the companies that we have excluded and the reason for their exclusion.

 We grant loans and credits on the basis of a professional credit assessment, and we make a careful evaluation in order to understand the individual customer's financial situation.